andrewdavidmackenzie/flow/flowr/examples/sequence/DESCRIPTION.md

 Features Used
 ===
 * Root Flow
-* Initial value setting on flow inputs
-* Connections between functions
-* Library function `join` used
-* Library subflow `sequence` used
-* Detecting end of sequence and outputting a message when completed
-* `context` Functions used
+* Sub-process inclusion (`sequence` from `flowstdlib`, which happens to be implemented as a flow)
-    * `stdout` to print a String to standard output
+* `context` `stdout` process to print the numbers in the sequence and a String to standard output
+* Connections between sub-processes and sub-process to context output
+* Initial value setting on sub-flow inputs
+* `flowstdlib` `join` function used to trigger the output of a string when the sequence completes

 Functions Diagram
 ===
 This diagram shows the exploded diagram of all functions in all flows, and their connections.